One Earth’s “Species of the Week” series highlights the flagship species of each of the 844 unique ecoregions contained within Earth’s bioregions.

 In recent years, the domestic goat has been getting quite the press for their adorable attributes and how well they play on social media.
 Videos of playful kids, hilariously screaming full-grown goats, and even yoga sessions on the farm can be seen across feeds.
-However, much like the derpy corgi is in stark contrast to its grey wolf ancestor, so too is the modern goat known today.
+However, much like the derpy corgi is in stark contrast to its grey wolf ancestor, so to is the modern goat known today.
 In the Himalayan Mountain Range, beneath the shadow of Mount Everest, is where Charles Darwin speculated that contemporary goat arose.
-With massive spiral horns that resemble a perfect corkscrew, standing as high as six feet, weighing up to 240 pounds, and with an epic gruffy beard extending from jaw to under belly, the markhor is where awe-inspiring fairytale goats now make sense.
+With massive spiral horns that resemble a perfect corkscrew, standing as high as six feet, weighing up to 240 pounds, and with an epic beard extending from jaw to underbelly, the markhor is what makes awe-inspiring fairytale goats now make sense.

 Markhor is a Persian word meaning “snake-eater” or “snake-killer.”
 In folklore, the animal is allegedly able to kill snakes with its spiral horns and then consume the serpents.
-There, after a markhor has chewed its cud and spit it on the ground, the dried material is sought after by the local people, who believe it is useful in extracting poison from snakebites.
+There, after a markhor has chewed its cud and spit it on the ground, the dried material is sought after by the local people, who believe it helps extract poison from snakebites.
 There is no evidence of markhors eating snakes or killing them with their horns.
-Zoologists now either think the legend comes from the markhor’s ability to step on snakes and kill them with their powerful hooves, or that their horns simply resemble the coiling of snakes.
+Zoologists now either think the legend comes from the markhor’s ability to step on snakes and kill them with their powerful hooves or that their horns resemble the coiling of snakes.

-Nine is the average number of markhor living in a flock, composed of females and their young.
+Nine is the average number of markhor living in a flock, composed of females and young.
 However, numbers can range to as large as 30-100 during mating season.
-Males are largely solitary as they live on the open grassy patches and clear slopes in the forests, while females and their young tend to climb to the high rocky ridges above.
+Males are primarily solitary as they live on the open grassy patches and clear slopes in the forests, while females and young tend to climb to the high rocky ridges above.